klmentzer/klmentzer.github.io/index.markdown

 You can find me on [LinkedIn](https://www.linkedin.com/in/katherine-mentzer/) and [GitHub](https://github.com/klmentzer).

 ## Recent Updates
+- July 2023: Our work, Overbooking with Priority-Respecting Reassignment, was accepted to [EAAMO](https://eaamo.org/) – please stop by my co-author's presentation if you're attending!
+- July 2023: Completed the [Stanford Graduate School of Business Ignite program](gsb.stanford.edu/exec-ed/programs/stanford-ignite-full-time/curriculum), an entrepreneurship intesive
 - June 2023: Honored to receive an honorable mention for the Gene Golub Dissertation Award given by ICME.
 - June 2023: Congrats, [Granica](https://granica.ai/) on the launch!
 Excited to be joining as a Research Engineer later this summer.
 - March 2023: My work on neural network surrogate models for inertial confinement fusion applications from my time at Lawrence Livermore National Laboratory was published in [Physics of Plasmas](https://pubs.aip.org/aip/pop/article/30/3/032704/2881793/Neural-network-surrogate-models-for-equations-of).